dotnet/runtime/docs/project/glossary.md

     [ECMA-355][ECMA-355].

 * **CLR**.
 Common Language Runtime: The runtime/environment that .NET code executes in.
-Is also commonly used to refer to the Microsoft .NET Framework Windows only implementation.
+It is also commonly used to refer to the Microsoft .NET Framework Windows-only implementation.

 ## .NET Runtimes